sonic-net/SONiC/doc/sflow/sflow_hld.md

 An sFlowOrch is introduced in the Orchagent to handle configuration requests.
 The sFlowOrch essentially facilitates the creation/deletion of samplepacket sessions as well as get/set of session specific attributes. sFlowOrch sets the genetlink host interface that is to be used by the SAI driver to deliver the samples.

 Also, it monitors the SFLOW_SESSIONS_TABLE and PORT state to determine sampling rate / speed changes to derive and set the sampling rate for all the interfaces.
+Ingress/Egress Sampling is enabled on the interfaces based on direction setting.
 It uses the SAI samplepacket APIs to set each ports's sampling rate.

 ### Rate limiting